TCGamersPT/ModdedPrismLauncher/README.md

 # This is a **fork** of the Prism Launcher, it is not Prism Launcher and is not endorsed by Prism Launcher.
 Please do not ask them for help with this.

-Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.
+This is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.

 This is a **fork** of the MultiMC Launcher and not endorsed by MultiMC.

 ## Building

-If you want to build Prism Launcher yourself, check [Build Instructions](https://prismlauncher.org/wiki/development/build-instructions/) for build instructions.
+If you want to build this launcher for yourself, you can check Prism Launcher's original [Build Instructions](https://prismlauncher.org/wiki/development/build-instructions/) for build instructions.

 ## Sponsors & Partners